vince21298/FredBoat/raw.md

 It's difficult.
 I do not advise it.

 ### Why is the music bot slow to respond to commands?
 Lots of people are using the music bot 24/7 on a relatively cheap server.
-I'm currently working on setting up a Patreon campaign to allow me to receive funding for additional hardware for the music bot.
+I do have a [Patreon campaign](https://www.patreon.com/fredboat) to allow me to receive funding for additional hardware for the music bot and improve the bot response time.
 The music quality shuld be fine for the most part though.

 ### The music bot is telling me it doesn't have permission to connect/play music.
 How do I give it permission?
 You are trying to play music in a voice channel, but your __Discord server permissions__ prevents it from connecting or speaking.
 You would need to change the permissions of the channel to allow the bot to connect and speak, as you would do with a user.
 For official help on this topic, see [Discord's support center](https://support.discordapp.com/hc/en-us/articles/206029707).